History of Computer Networks

 - The speed of this transmission is limited.

-- It has large processing overheads because of presence of large no. of start and stop bits with the data which are uniquely used for control purposes.
+- It has large processing overheads because of the presence of a large no. of start and stop bits with the data, which are uniquely used for control purposes.

 (b) Parallel Data Transmission